Sambo (martial art): Combat sambo

-Self-defence sambo
+Self-defense sambo

 This kind of sambo is about defending oneself.
 In it, practitioners are taught to guard against weapons.
 Most of the moves that are taught include using the attacker's aggression against them, which is similar to what is done in both jiu-jitsu and aikido.
 Spiridonov's influence is strong in this style of sambo.

 Concrete sambo

 This type of sambo was developed for the Argentinian Army during the military dictatorship.
 It is similar to special sambo in terms of origin and uses.

 Special sambo

 This type of sambo was made for Army Special Forces and other rapid response forces.
 It is only designed for the particular group that uses it.
 In that sense, it's similar to sambo combat, which is also designed for a specific purpose.